ArnaudDuhamel/Portoflio-Data-Analysis/referenceGroupReportFall2023/README.md

 ## Outcome

-I learned that, for the next edition of the course, 4 teaching assistants will be employed.
+For the next edition of the course:

+- 4 teaching assistants will be present during the labs
+- The total teaching time increased to 8 hours per week
+- There will be a professor and a reasercher teaching
+- The labs from 2021 will be provided to students as examples